 3. Choose a domain name supplier you like: try 123-reg or UKreg for buying and storing domain names.

 Some are, some aren’t.
-If you do a few each day the cash can build up (or points towards vouchers in some cases).
+If you do a few each day the cash can build up (or earn you points towards vouchers in some cases).

 Moneymagpie’s three online survey golden rules